 Cover and cook on low flame till dry.
 Add the mustard paste and mix well.
 Serve as a side dish with either plain rice or chapattis.

 Saute the prawns in oil till they turn slightly pinkish.
-Drain and
+Drain and keep aside.

 Temper the oil with panch phoron, fresh red chilies and asafoetida.

 Add the garlic and onion.
 Saute till light brown.